gpratte/react-poker-game-2022-12-22/README.md

 _create-react-app_ installed react version 18 (as you can see by the react version in the package.json).

+## step 18 bookkeeping
+Added a this-and-that directory for bookkeeping files.

 ## step 17 loading spinner
 Now have a css spinner that shows in the center.
 Put this in a new Loading component and using it for the game.